kumahq/kuma/docs/madr/decisions/057-sni-in-the-resource.md

 ## Considered Options

+MeshService:
+* Option 1 - SNI in the resource definition
+* Option 2 - Keep it implicit

+MeshMultiZoneService:
+* Option 1 - SNI in the resource definition and require ports from user
-* SNI in the resource definition
+* Option 2 - SNI in the resource definition and compute ports on global cp
-* Keep it implicit
+* Option 3 - Keep it implicit

 ## Decision Outcome

 Chosen option: "Option 1 - SNI in the resource definition", because it solves the problems described in previous section.
-For `MeshMultiZoneService` "Option 2 - compute ports on global cp", because advantages outweighs other option.
+For `MeshMultiZoneService` "Option 2 - SNI in the resource definition and compute ports on global cp", because advantages outweighs other option.

 ## Pros and Cons of the Options

+### MeshService

-### Option 1 - SNI in the resource definition
+#### Option 1 - SNI in the resource definition

 SNI is unique for each port, therefore we need to define it for each port